rcaelers/swoq-bot/README.md

   - [ ] Enemy in range check should use pathfinder
   - [ ] Unexplored frontier: add unknown->known transitions
   - [x] If no further goals, pick random explored location in search for enemies
+  - [ ] Support states in strategies
+  - [ ] Don't step on pressure plates when other player tries to open the door with key (L16)

 ## License

 MIT